-Making Your Pet's Crate Comfortable and Safe for Their Journey
+Making Your Pet's Crate Comfortable and Safe

 Published on: January 11, 2023 | Author: Starwood Pet Travel

-When it comes to larger dogs, allowing them to roam freely in the car can be dangerous.
+For larger dogs, allowing them to roam freely in the car can be dangerous.
 In the event of a sudden stop or an accident, they can easily get hurt.
-To ensure their safety, consider "fencing" off the back of your vehicle or using a specially designed doggie seatbelt to confine them.
+To ensure their safety, consider "fencing" off the back of your vehicle or using a specially designed pet seatbelt or harness to confine them.

-For longer journeys, a simple carrier or restraint is still suitable.
+When it comes to longer journeys, a simple carrier or restraint is still suitable.
 To help your pet stay calm during the ride, provide them with their favorite toy or chew.
 It's also important to plan ahead and make frequent pit stops along the way.
 Don't forget to bring a leash, even for your kitty, and pack overnight essentials such as food and a portable dish.
 And remember, your furry friend can sleep comfortably in the crate during the trip.

 Travel kennel acclimation & familiarization